Skip to main content

 }

 Extension.enableVectorSearch now returns a VectorSearchStatus enum instead of throwing an exception when vector search is unavailable.
-See Vector Search for details on the status values.
+See Working with Vector Search for details on the status values.

 Vector search configuration